-Guided movement and relaxation for pain during COVID-19
+Guided movement and relaxation videos for pain

 People in pain need accessible and safe options to manage pain during this period of physical distancing.
-In response to this growing need, Pain BC is offering free Gentle Movement @ Home live-streaming sessions that provide guided movement and relaxation for people living with pain from the comfort of their homes.
+In response to this growing need, Pain BC is offering free Gentle Movement @ Home recordings that provide guided movement and relaxation for people living with pain from the comfort of their homes.

 Gentle Movement @ Home is based on Pain BC’s Gentle Movement and Relaxation program, a training course for providers that was developed by physiotherapist Neil Pearson, one of Canada’s leading experts on movement and chronic pain.
 Sessions are led by physiotherapists and other therapeutic movement professionals and are designed to help people with persistent pain learn to feel safe to move again.
 Topics include breath awareness and regulation, body tension regulation, and movement and relaxation techniques in both seated and standing positions.
-Each class will be approximately 50-65 minutes in duration.
+Each video is approximately 50-65 minutes in duration.

 About the session leaders